BioDT/uc-CWR/README.md

 # uc-CWR

+## ModGP on Rstudio

-1. Source `ModGP MASTER.R` and change `SPECIES` argument at line 14 to execute ModGP pipeline for a specific genus.
+1. Source `ModGP MASTER.R` and change `SPECIES` argument at line 19 to execute ModGP pipeline for a specific genus.

+## ModGP on LUMI

+1. Submit calculation job for a desired species (e.g. Lathyrus):

+       sbatch submit_modgp.lumi.sh Lathyrus

 ## CAPFITOGEN demo